tinacms/tina.io/content/guides/tina-cloud/existing-site/create-app.md

 ## Create an app

-Once registered, you can log in and see the dashboard.
-We will want to create an app.
+Once registered, you can log in to your organization and access your dashboard.
+Let's create an app.

 After you authorize the Tina Cloud GitHub app, you should see your demo repository in the list of repositories.
 Click "Choose Repository".